 GENERAL CAMP STAFF HOURS INFORMATION:

-The camp day runs, on average, 8-9 hours for Assistant Instructors.
-Assistant Instructors typically work 7:45am-4:15pm, with some Assistant Instructors also working Extended Care hours until as late as 6pm.
+The camp day runs, on average, 8 hours for Assistant Instructors.
+Assistant Instructors' typical schedule is from 7:45am-4:15pm, with some Assistant Instructors also working Extended Care hours until as late as 6pm.

 General supervision, ongoing observation and evaluation is provided by your Camp Director.